ealva-com/eAlvaBrainz/README.md

 # Libraries
 ## ealvabrainz
 Provides MusicBrainz and CoverArt interfaces which Retrofit.Builder can use to generate a REST client for the MusicBrainz and CoverArtArchive servers.
+This module contains the bulk of the code to build the requests and decode the responses into objects.

 The data classes created as response to MusicBrainz requests, plus added annotations/JsonAdapters, are provided to support the Null Object Pattern.
 Null is avoided almost entirely (one specific case